GearHost/Blog/posts/lets-do-this.md

 At GearHost things are moving faster than ever.
 To help keep in touch with you and be more transparent we've built this pretty simply yet snazzy blog to help.
 Building a blog is easy or so we thought.
-Here's a little journey of how we're leveraging some .NET code and GitHub to create the GearHost blog.
+Here's a little journey of how we're leveraging some .NET code and [GitHub](https://github.com/) to create the official GearHost blog.

-Yeah everyone has a blog but we wanted something more simple so we looked initially to Ghost which BTW is a great blogging platform.
-In fact you can one click install it on a CloudSite for free if you haven't tried it already.
+Yeah everyone has a blog but we wanted something more simple so we looked initially to [Ghost](https://ghost.org/) which BTW is a great blogging platform.
+In fact you can [one click install it on a CloudSite for free](https://my.gearhost.com/account/signup) if you haven't tried it already.
 However as great as Ghost is we wanted something more simple.
-Plus we've got to keep our developers employed so we set them off.
+Plus we've got to keep our developers employed so we set them off to make a little magic.

-We've decided to use GitHub to store the files and soon the project which you will be able to clone.
-I'm using a simple folder structure to keep the files organized.
+We've decided to use a [public GitHub repo](https://github.com/GearHost/blog) for multiple reasons but mainly why not, it's cool.
+It stores the markdown and graphics and the folder structure is pretty simple.

 ###\master.json
 This base file contains all the metadata for all articles that we display in JSON.
 It contains items such as the id, date, title, summary, author, etc.